-To get here, catch the train to London Waterloo, before hopping on a nine-minute tube to Tottenham Court Road on the Northern towards High Barnet line.
+To get there, catch the train to London Waterloo, before hopping on a nine-minute tube to Tottenham Court Road on the Northern towards High Barnet line.

 Unleash your creative side and head to the Pottery Café in Battersea for the ultimate crafty family day out.
 Choose from a selection of handmade pottery, before selecting your paints and sponges—then all that’s left is to get stuck in!
 If you’re feeling peckish, there are a range of snacks including cakes and cookies on offer, and you can decorate your pottery to your heart’s content while sipping on delicious artisan coffee and tea.

-To get here, catch the train to Clapham Junction, before riding for eight minutes on the number 319 bus.
+To get there, catch the train to Clapham Junction, before riding for eight minutes on the number 319 bus.

 A trip to the cinema is exciting in itself, but Backyard’s immersive cinemas really take things to the next level!
 Backyard Cinemas take venues all around London—from churches to courtyards—and transform them into an interactive cinema experience that’s not to be missed.
 Located in Wandsworth’s iconic Capital Studios, Backyard's first permanent site is a converted TV-studio, consisting of two themed movie theatres for you to choose between, as well as an on-site studio bar and café.

-The nearest station to Backyard Cinema is Clapham Junction.
-From there, it’s just a 12-minute journey on the 156 bus.
+The nearest station to Backyard Cinema is Wandsworth Town.
+From there, it’s just a 5-minute walk along Old York Road.